A Terra Firme está com novo endereço. Esperamos você.

 Telefonar

-Give me your phone number and I will call you up when we are in town.
+Give me your phone number and I will call you up when we

 calm down